nimmagaddav9/Empower-Professionals_UST-Global-Walmart/README.md

 3. What i haved typescript, javascript, react.js, managing css?

+TypeScript

+I’ve worked with TypeScript in a few projects, primarily using it for static type-checking and ensuring better code quality.
+I appreciate how it helps prevent bugs and improves developer productivity by catching errors early in the development process.

+TypeScript is a superset of JavaScript that adds static typing and other features.
+I've used TypeScript to:
+Enforce strict null checks for better error prevention Create reusable and flexible code using generics Improve code maintainability and catch errors early in development

+React.js
+I've worked extensively with React.js, including:

+Creating and managing components
+Utilizing hooks like useState, useEffect, useMemo, and useContext Implementing routing for multi-page applications Optimizing performance using techniques like memoization

+Managing CSS
+For CSS management, I follow best practices such as:
+Organizing CSS into smaller, manageable files
+Using CSS modules for component-specific styling Implementing naming conventions like BEM for clear, organized CSS Optimizing performance by removing unused CSS and minifying files Utilizing CSS-in-JS solutions when appropriate for React components

+I also ensure cross-browser compatibility and implement responsive design principles.
+Additionally, I'm familiar with CSS preprocessors like Sass for more efficient styling workflows

 4. sort array in descending order?
 5. all were string: "HELLO" - reverse all the words in string.

 6. What is server side rendering?

 7. How SEO works?
+Server-side rendering (SSR) in React.js is a technique where web pages are rendered on the server before being sent to the client's browser.
+This approach offers several benefits:

+Faster initial page load: SSR provides quicker initial content delivery, reducing the time to first contentful paint.

+Improved SEO: Search engines can easily crawl and index server-rendered content, enhancing your site's visibility in search results.

+Better performance on slower devices or networks: SSR is beneficial for users with limited processing power or slow internet connections.

+Enhanced user experience: Users see fully-rendered content immediately, without waiting for JavaScript to load and execute.

+Improved social media sharing: SSR generates shareable, fully-rendered HTML content, making pages more visually appealing when shared on social platforms

 8. what are caching mechnacism
 Improved caching: Smaller, more focused code chunks are more likely to be cached by the browser